0LNetworkCommunity/libra-legacy-v6/ol/documentation/ops/recover_validator_if_it_stops_mining_and_falls_out_of_validator_set.md

 `upstream_nodes = ["http://167.172.248.37:8080/"]`

-Now restart the tower app with the --backup-url flag, like this:
+Now restart the tower app with the --use-upstream-url flag, like this:

-`tower start --backup-url`
+`tower --use-upstream-url start`

 # Second Step -- The Node